Skip to content

 26. For production systems, this is enforced by creating non-privileged user accounts that must invoke sudo to perform privileged tasks.

-27. Rights for privileged accounts are granted by the Security Officer or designated personnel or Privacy Officer using the process outlined in §7.2 paragraph 1.
+27. Rights for privileged accounts are granted by the Security Officer or designated personnel or Privacy Officer using the process outlined in §7.2 Access Establishment and Modification.

 28. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.

-29. Generic accounts are not allowed on WayToHealth systems.
+29. Generic accounts are not allowed on W2H systems.

 30. Server access is granted through encrypted, VPN tunnels that utilize two-factor authentication.

-• Two-factor authentication is accomplished using Duo Security.
+• Two-factor authentication is accomplished using Duo Security or Microsoft Entra.

 • VPN connections use 256-bit AES 256 encryption, or equivalent.